Here you will find fun, interesting facts about the table-tennis world including the health

 - Table-tennis debuted in the Olympics in 1988.

 - Countries to have won medals during the Olympics in table-tennis are China, South Korea, Japan, North Korea, Germany, Sweden, France, Singapore, Yugoslavia, Denmark, Hong Kong, and Chinese Taipei.

-- The International Table Tennis Federation (ITTF) has 226 member associations which is the highest number among all federations under the International Olympic Committte (IOC).
+- The International Table Tennis Federation (ITTF) has 226 member associations which is the highest number among all federations under the International Olympic Committtee (IOC).

 - According to the former US national men’s team head coach, the table-tennis athletes of the world powers such as China, Japan, Korea, Germany, France, and Sweden are the best conditioned athletes out of all Olympic sports for their countries.

 - According to the former US men’s national team head coach, table-tennis athletes of the top nations in the world have the most overall leg strength out of all Olympic athletes for their countries.
 Sprinters may have more 100 meter strength and marathon runners may have more endurance but table-tennis athletes have the strongest overall leg strength.
 When Fremont Table Tennis Academy Head Coach Shashin Shodhan did leg strength testing at a national team camp in 1998 when he was training seriously and doing weight-training, his leg strength was over 50% stronger than the average strength of US Olympic athletes in all sports.

-- Table-tennis is one of the first sports to sell out during the Olympic Games, including during the 1996 Atlanta Olympics.
+- Table-tennis is one of the first sports to sell out during the Olympics, including during the 1996 Atlanta Olympics.